 A bloated or distended stomach is usually an uncomfortable condition, regardless of the cause.
 It can be worrisome to parents if their child's stomach appears distended without an obvious reason, and young children may find it difficult to articulate what they are feeling.

 Constipation is an uncomfortable but usually not serious condition that everyone faces from time to time.
-If your child is constipated, her stomach may appear bloated and be firm to the touch.
-The best way to determine whether your child is constipated is to take note of the frequency and consistency of her bowel movements.
+If she is constipated, your toddler's tummy may appear bloated and be hard to the touch.
+Mayo Clinic says the best way to determine whether your child is constipated is to take note of the frequency and consistency of her bowel movements.

 If you suspect your child has appendicitis, it is important to seek medical attention as soon as possible.
 If appendicitis goes untreated, the appendix can burst, causing a potentially life-threatening infection.
 Appendicitis is treated with antibiotics or the surgical removal of the appendix according to KidsHealth From Nemours.

 A person with celiac disease has a system that is unable to process gluten, which is found in many foods.
 Consumption of these foods, such as bread or pasta, can cause the sufferer to become bloated, have diarrhea, and develop a rash, among other things according to Mayo Clinic.

 While there is no cure for celiac disease, it can be controlled by adjusting your child's diet to avoid foods that contain gluten.
 This diet change is very important, as untreated celiac disease can lead to stunted growth in children.